 Some of the Asiatique bars and restaurants away from the waterfront have closed down too (once again, likely through reduced visitor numbers either due to COVID or Icon Siam opening) but there are new culinary additions like the Sirimahannop heritage ship restaurant.

 There is still enough to do at Asiatique night market including the iconic ferris wheel but if haven’t visited for a while, you might be surprised how much it has ‘shrunk’ in terms of things to do at Asiatique.

 Asiatique night market, Bangkok

-Comprising of over 1500 stalls and around 50 food and drink bars and restaurants (including all the usual popular chains like MK restaurant, KFC, Pizza Company etc), Asiatique was once of Thailand’s busiest shipping ports receiving freight from all over the world and has been transformed into a huge shopping village and replica warehouse complex.
+Once comprising of over 1500 stalls, as at November 2022, we’d estimate it to be more around the 150 mark with approx 30 bars and restaurants places bars and restaurants (including a few chain restaurants like Swensen’s).
+Asiatique: The Riverfront night market was once of Thailand’s busiest shipping ports receiving freight from all over the world and has been transformed into a shopping village and replica warehouse complex.

-We’ve been to Bangkok several times and often stay in riverside hotels in this area so Asiatique is one of our regular go to places at night, in terms of easy accessibility (just a 10 minute free boat ride from Saphan Taksin BTS station) and a good variety of street-food stalls located along their riverside promenade.
+We’ve been to Bangkok several times and often stay in riverside hotels in this area so Asiatique is one of our regular go to places at night, in terms of easy accessibility (just a 10 minute free boat ride from Saphan Taksin BTS station) and a good variety of street-food stalls, restaurants and bars.